Cuvillier Verlag

-Cuvillier Verlag is a German-based international publisher for dissertations, habilitation, scientific monographs and brochures.
+Cuvillier Verlag is a German-based international publisher of dissertations, habilitation, scientific monographs, and brochures.
 There are also congress proceedings, special research reports, anthologies, commemorative publications, project reports, series of publications, brochures and e-platforms for organizations or other publications.

+History

 It was founded in 1989 in Göttingen by Eric Cuvillier and Annette Jentzsch-Cuvillier.
 The publisher exports more than 7,100 titles (as of January 2016) in science and business.
 The spectrum of scientific publications includes all faculties of science, arts, and engineering.
 It is a family business, run by Annette Jentzsch-Cuvillier.

-Publishing Program
+Publishing program

 The more than 7,100 published titles are made available both in print and as e-books.

 The main subject areas of the company are: